3b1b/manim/README.md

 ```
 The command needs to be run as root if your username is not in the docker group.

+example_scenes.py or your own project should point to the file on the host machine.

 After running the output will say files ready at `tmp/output/`, which is inside the container.
 Your OUTPUT_DIR is bind mounted to this `/tmp/output` so any changes made by the container to `/tmp/output` will be mirrored on your OUTPUT_DIR. `/media/` will be created in `OUTPUT_DIR`.

 `-p` won't work as manim would look for video player in the container system, which it does not have.